harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

 Predictions are written back to BigQuery in `issues_scored`:

 - `sla_breach_score` – probability of SLA breach (0–1)
-- `risk_bucket` – human-friendly risk band (very_low / low / medium / high)
+- `risk_bucket` – human friendly risk band (very_low / low / medium / high)

 These fields are the core analysis output used by the UI and dashboards.

 ---

-## 5. Analytics Mart with dbt
+## 5. Analytics Mart with DBT

-dbt provides the semantic layer on top of the scored incidents:
+DBT provides the semantic layer on top of the scored incidents:

 - `stg_issues` – staging view over `issues_scored`
-- `mart_issues_by_region_day` – daily-grain mart per region with:
+- `mart_issues_by_region_day` – daily grain mart per region with:
   - `issue_date`
   - `region`
   - `total_issues`